 western Kansas.
 He later received degrees from Adams State University in Spanish

 and Latin, and Highlands University in Bilingual Education.
 He began his

 professional career as a teacher of Spanish and Latin at Englewood High School

 in the suburbs of Denver.
-He completed his post graduate studies in Higher
+He Received his Ph.D. in Higher

 Education Administration at the University of New Mexico in Albuquerque.
 He

 then taught in the Department of Health Administration at the University of